jeetsukumaran/DendroPy/doc/source/index.rst

 Prerequisites
 =============

-DendroPy is a pure-Python library with no dependencies, and runs under any version of Python 2 from 2.4 upwards (i.e., Python 2.4, 2.5, 2.6, 2.7, etc.).
-At present, it does not run under Python 3.
+DendroPy is a pure-Python library with no dependencies, and runs under any version of Python 3 and Python 2.7.
+If you want to run DendroPy under Python version of less than 2.4, you should download the `DendroPy legacy release <https://github.com/jeetsukumaran/DendroPy/releases/tag/v3.12.1>`_.

-.. versionchanged:: 3.2.0
+.. versionchanged:: 4.0.0
+   Python 2.4, 2.5, and 2.6 support removed.
-   Python 2.4 support added.
+   Python 3.x support added.

 Installing
 ==========

 DendroPy is fully easy-installable and can be installed using |pip|_::

-    $ sudo pip install dendropy
+    $ pip install dendropy

 or |setuptools|_::

-    $ sudo easy_install -U dendropy
+    $ easy_install -U dendropy

 if these are available on your system.